 There exists a number of methods and tools for formal program verification, some with a long standing tradition.
 Verification techniques typically include a combined specification and programming language, supported by software tools for verification condition generation and proof assistance.
-For the construction of realistic software systems, a method for reasoning on higher levels of abstraction becomes crucial; some approaches, such as the B Method [11], support correct refinement of abstract specifications into executable implementations.
-This method has had success in safety-critical and industrial applications and shows the applicability of formal methods to software systems of realistic scales.
+For the construction of realistic software systems, a mechanism that allows reasoning on higher levels of abstraction becomes crucial; some approaches, such as the B Method [1], provide supports for the correct refinement of abstract specifications into executable implementations.
+This method has had success in safety-critical and industrial applications and is a testament to the feasibility of the correct-by-construction methodology for software systems of realistic scales.